hisriram96/blog/_posts/2023-12-27-Deploy-Azure-Load-Balancer-using-Terraform.md

 ## Deploy a Public Load Balancer

-In this section, We will deploy a Public Load Balancer with Backend Pool consisting two Azure Virtual Machines.
+In this section, we will deploy a Public Load Balancer with Backend Pool consisting of two Azure Virtual Machines.
 These VMs will host a simple web page configured by using a custom script extension for Nginx web service.
 We will perform complete deployment using Terraform.

 ### Public Load Balancer Lab Setup